-1. Bachelor's Degree, transcripts and certificates duly attested by the UAE Ministry of Higher Education and Scientific Research, and from the University where the certificate is issued,

-- 2. Copy of student's passport (valid for at least 6 months), - 3.
+- Bachelor's Degree, transcripts and certificates duly attested by the UAE Ministry of Higher Education and Scientific Research, and from the University where the certificate is issued, - 2.
+Copy of student's passport (valid for at least 6 months), - 3.
 Evidence of adequate funds or sponsorship, - 4.
-Standard form indicating that the applicant will abide by the Abu Dhabi University rules and regulations, - Evaluation report from the Evaluation Service Board stated above showing an equivalent average to the one required by Abu Dhabi University.
+Standard form indicating that the applicant will abide by the Abu Dhabi University rules and regulations, - 5.
+Evaluation report from the Evaluation Service Board stated above showing an equivalent average to the one required by Abu Dhabi University.

-Professional Post-Graduate Diploma Regular Entry
+Professional Post-Graduate Diploma Regular

-Requirements:
+Entry Requirements:

-- All students applying for postgraduate professional diploma admissions are required to have a baccalaureate degree (or equivalent qualification) in Math, Physics, Biology, History, Geography, Science, English, Arabic, Social Studies, Islamic Studies or other directly related discipline from an accredited university recognized by the UAE Ministry of Higher Education and Scientific Research.
-The applicant should typically have a Cumulative Grade Point Average of at least 2.00 on a 4.00 point scale or its established equivalent in relevant undergraduate course work. - Candidates may be asked by the Program Director to attend an interview. - Once admitted and enrolled, the student must complete the program requirements within a maximum period of two calendar years and the Cumulative GPA must be at least 2.00 to graduate unless given an extension in writing by the Dean and Department Chair.
+All students applying for postgraduate professional diploma admissions are required to have a baccalaureate degree (or equivalent qualification) in Math, Physics, Biology, History, Geography, Science, English, Arabic, Social Studies, Islamic Studies or other directly related discipline from an accredited university recognized by the UAE Ministry of Higher Education and Scientific Research.
+The applicant should typically have a Cumulative Grade Point Average of at least 2.00 on a 4.00 point scale or its established equivalent in relevant undergraduate course work.

+• Once admitted and enrolled, the student must complete the program requirements within a maximum period of two calendar years and the Cumulative GPA must be at least 2.00 to graduate unless given an extension in writing by the Dean and Department Chair.